jerng/studies/_lang/DEV.md

                       |`(   ( <( ) fn1 a   )`|                              |-|                      ||
                       |`( fn1_applied_to_a )`|                              |-|                      ||

-                  -   |We can remove the rule of `function application by juxtaposition|
+                  -   |We can remove the SASL/ML-lian rule of `function application by juxtaposition`|
                       |-|
                       |Of particular concern are the asymmetrical rules, `<(a b) = <(a,b)` and `(b a)> = (a, b)>`|